-Besides being a gauge of law enforcement's response to crime, arrest rates provide reliable data concerning the race of apprehended offenders. and Consequently, arrest rates by age provide a good measure of juvenile delinquency.
-Uniform Crime Reporting procedures require that an arrest be counted on each separate occasion a person is taken into custody. notified, or cited.
+Besides being a gauge of law enforcement's response to crime, arrest rates provide reliable data concerning the race of apprehended offenders. sex and age, Consequently, arrest rates by age provide a good measure of juvenile delinquency.
+Uniform Crime Reporting procedures require that an arrest be counted on each separate occasion a person is taken into custody, notified, or cited.
 As a result, annual arrest figures do not measure the number of individual juveniles arrested, since one juvenile might be arrested several times during a year (Crime in the United States, FBI).
-In keeping with state law which sets the age of adult responsibility in most criminal matters at seventeen years of age, arrest rates were calculated on the basis of the estimated juvenile (age 0 through 16) population for each year in question.
-As noted earlier, arrest data were not available for 2001, so the most recent juvenile arrest data are presented in this section.
+In keeping with state law which sets the age of adult responsibility in most criminal matters at seventeen years of age, arrest rates were calculated on the basis of the estimated juvenile (age 0 through 16) population for each vear in question.
+As noted earlier, arrest data are not available for 2001

-South Carolina's 2000 crime index arrest rate for juveniles represents a 10.9% decrease from 1999, but a 14.2% increase over 1976.
+South Carolina's 2002 crime index arrest rate for juveniles represents a 9.6% decrease from 2000, and a 3.3% increase over 1976.